isc-projects/bind9/doc/arm/reference.rst

    The default is five minutes.
 It cannot be longer than :any:`nta-lifetime`, which cannot be longer than a week.

-.. namedconf:statement:: max-zone-ttl
+:any:`max-zone-ttl`

+   This should now be configured as part of :namedconf:ref:`dnssec-policy`.
+   Use of this option in :namedconf:ref:`options`, :namedconf:ref:`view` and :namedconf:ref:`zone` blocks has no effect on any zone for which a :namedconf:ref:`dnssec-policy` has also been configured.

-   This specifies a maximum permissible TTL value in seconds.
+   :any:`max-zone-ttl` specifies a maximum permissible TTL value in seconds.
    For convenience, TTL-style time-unit suffixes may be used to specify the maximum value.
-When loading a zone file using a :any:`masterfile-format` of ``text`` or ``raw``, any record encountered with a TTL higher than :any:`max-zone-ttl` causes the zone to be rejected.
+When a zone file is loaded, any record encountered with a TTL higher than :any:`max-zone-ttl` causes the zone to be rejected.

    This is needed in DNSSEC-maintained zones because when rolling to a new DNSKEY, the old key needs to remain available until RRSIG records have expired from caches.
 The :any:`max-zone-ttl` option guarantees that the largest TTL in the zone is no higher than the set value.

+   When used in :namedconf:ref:`options`, :namedconf:ref:`view` and
-   In the :namedconf:ref:`options` and :namedconf:ref:`zone` blocks,
+   :namedconf:ref:`zone` blocks, setting :any:`max-zone-ttl` to zero
-   the default value is ``unlimited``.
-A :any:`max-zone-ttl` of zero is treated as ``unlimited``.

-   In the :namedconf:ref:`dnssec-policy` block, the default value is ``PT24H`` (24 hours).
-A :any:`max-zone-ttl` of zero is treated as if the default value were in use.
+   is equivalent to "unlimited".

 .. namedconf:statement:: stale-answer-ttl